NeoNine50/copiosis-rocket-custom/README.md

 This program is intended to run only on payer's (community administrator's) PC as it has no security at all.
 It does not work on Windows XP!

+On Linux, start the program with the ./crc command with the terminal opened from your right-click menu from the program's folder.
+Windows build starts from crc.exe.

 After starting, the program will open in your browser.
 If you see a terminal has opened, keep it open during the duration of the use of the program.

 Linux users should install sqlite3.